sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/browser.md

 4. Click **Download** to install the app onto the microSD card.
 5. Select the newly installed app and click **Launch**.

-> ⚠️ The Booster loader is still considered **alpha** software.
-Use it at your own risk.

-After installing, the File & Download Manager runs automatically every time the Atari powers on.

 ## 🕹️ Usage

 On boot you’ll see a **QR code** screen.
 Scan it to open the web UI, or type the displayed hostname/IP address (for example, `http://sidecart.local`).